 - Tools and access they’ll need

 Set them up in your team management system immediately with their hire date, salary type (hourly or fixed), and employment type.
+Send them an invitation to join your team with all the onboarding details.

 Here’s the thing nobody wants to say.